Juno: the Story Behind the Name

 As the proud mom of the only disabled god in all of Roman mythology, Juno seemed like a fitting name for a company pledged to help today’s disabled children and their families live more productive and fulfilling lives.

 Juno is the first company to bring child disability insurance to the United States.
-Juno provides up to $500,000 per child in addition to support services to families of a child with a severe disease or disability.
+Juno provides up to $500,000 per child in addition to support services to families of a child who develop a severe disease or disability.